-How do I successfully deploy a Tivoli Storage Manager V6.1, V6.2, or V6.3 server?
+How do I successfully deploy a Tivoli Storage Manager Version 6 server?

-The Tivoli Storage Manager version 6 servers delivered many significant changes to the architecture of the product.
+Tivoli Storage Manager V6 servers delivered many significant changes to the architecture of the product.
 The most notable change is the replacement of the proprietary embedded database with the IBM DB2 database.
 Because of the scope and magnitude of these changes, there are new and changed considerations for deploying a Tivoli Storage Manager server compared to what was needed for previous releases.

 Critical changes in database protection and recovery